Measuring changes in polarisation using Singular Value Decomposition of network graphs: Introduction

 We have some specific concerns about the use of bimodality in detecting polarisation.
 The most important is that use of hypothesis tests can be used to detect when a distribution is polarised, but after the first significant result it is difficult to robustly show that any further increase in polarisation is also significant.
-That is to say, while subsequent results may also be statistically significant, it is difficult to show that the increase from the first result to the second is itself significant.
-This means that we are not confident that studies which use bimodality are able to claim that We are therefore interested in developing measurements of polarisation that do not rely on significance testing in this way.
+That is to say, that if polarisation is measured at times $t$ and $t+1$ with a significant result from a hypothesis test at both, and $t+1$ has a larger test statistic than $t$, it is difficult to show that this increase itself is significant.
+Doing so would require finding the standard error of the difference (likely by bootstrapping) and using that to compute and evaluate a test statistic based on the observed value of the difference.
+Most researchers do not do this..
+This means that while studies which use bimodality may detect when polarisation first occurs, we are not confident that they are able to claim that an existing polarisation is getting worse.
+We are therefore interested in developing measurements of polarisation that do not rely on significance testing in this way.
 A secondary concern is that this approach can struggle when assessing multi-party democracies that do not have a clear left- and right-wing split \cite{Röllicke_Mulitparty_2023}.
-In the New Zealand context, the NZ First party makes it difficult to clearly reduce the field to left and right blocs, as they have formed coalition governments with both the Labour and National parties many times.
+Currently, the main approach to multi-party democracies is to divide all the parties into left- and right-wing blocs and then use these blocs as the two poles measured.
+However, in the New Zealand context, the NZ First party makes it difficult to clearly reduce the field to left and right blocs; they have formed coalition governments with both the Labour and National parties many times, and are frequently in a position to choose between forming a “left wing” or “right wing” government, so they cannot be removed from the analysis without severely misrepresenting the political field.
 As such, finding a method of measuring polarisation that can better handle this type of situation would be beneficial to researchers in New Zealand and similar countries.